MicrosoftDocs/windows-dev-docs/hub/apps/desktop/modernize/desktop-to-uwp-enhance.md

 ### Earlier versions of .NET: Install the Microsoft.Windows.SDK.Contracts NuGet package

-Use this option if your app uses .NET Core 3.x, .NET 5 Preview 7 (or earlier), or .NET Framework.
+Use this option if your app uses .NET Core 3.x or .NET Framework.
 This option is supported in projects that target Windows 10, version 1803 or a later OS release.

 1. Make sure [package references](/nuget/consume-packages/package-references-in-project-files) are enabled: